 2. Next, you can define your audience characteristics by using the "Audience Attributes" and "Matched Audiences" fields.

-Audience attributes allows you to choose your audience from a set of targeting dimensions.
-This criteria is divided into 5 sections:
+Audience attributes allow you to choose your audience from a set of targeting dimensions.
+This criterion is divided into 5 sections:

 - job experience

 Not seeing what you want to target?
-You can add a new targeting criteria by selecting "add new targeting criteria" and searching global search to find more defined characteristics of your audience.
+You can add new targeting criteria by selecting "add new targeting criteria" and searching global search to find more defining characteristics of your audience.
 It is best not to target more than 2-3 facets when creating your audience.

 2. LinkedIn Ad Designs & Formats

-LinkedIn offers 4 main ad formats you can choose:
+LinkedIn offers 4 main ad formats you can choose from: